stomp/stomp-spec/src/stomp-specification-1.2.md

     for message propagation.
     ^@

-If the error is related to specific frame sent from the client, the server SHOULD add additional headers to help identify the original frame that caused the error.
+If the error is related to a specific frame sent from the client, the server SHOULD add additional headers to help identify the original frame that caused the error.
 For example, if the frame included a receipt header, the `ERROR` frame SHOULD set the `receipt-id` header to match the value of the `receipt`